GetSetAbhi/High-Level-System-Design/dropbox/README.md

 	* The User selects a file for upload.
 	* The User Device application chunks the file into smaller, fixed-size blocks (e.g., 4MB).
 	* For each block, the User Device computes a cryptographic hash (e.g., SHA-256) of its content.
+2. Initiate Upload Session & Request Block Status (User Device to File Service via REST, then File Service to Block Service via RPC):

+	* The User Device sends an initial POST /files/upload/init REST request to the File Service, including the file's logical metadata (filename, total size, parent folder ID) and a list of all block hashes and their sizes.
+	* The File Service receives this, then makes an RPC call (e.g., BlockService.GetOrCreateBlockLocations) to the Block Service, passing the list of block hashes and sizes.

 ![Video Post-Processing Service](video-transcoding.svg)